canonical/cloud-init/doc/rtd/topics/integration_tests.rst

 Integration tests are written using pytest and are located at ``tests/integration_tests``.
-General design principles laid out in :ref:`unit_testing` should be followed for integration tests.
+General design principles laid out in :ref:`testing` should be followed for integration tests.

 Setup is accomplished via a set of fixtures located in ``tests/integration_tests/conftest.py``.